-- 4.1 The Protected Property consists of significant open space land, as defined in Revised Code of Washington ("RCW") 84.34.020. - 4.2 This Conservation Easement provides significant benefit to Grantor and the people of Skagit County, the State of Washington, and the United States by providing and preserving in perpetuity the following significant resources, all in accordance with the Code: - 4.2.a Significant relatively natural habitat for native plants, fish, and wildlife, including marine shoreline, forest, and a freshwater stream (Cayou Creek) and a connected wetland, with established riparian vegetation associated with these, and

-- 4.2.b Open-space lands that provide connectivity to over 500 acres of protected lands, as encouraged and supported by the private land protection policies of the State of Washington and as clearly delineated in local land conservation policies adopted in Skagit County, Washington, as set forth in more detail below. - 4.2.c Open-space lands that provide scenic views from the public trail on Guemes Mountain.
+- 4.1 The Protected Property consists of significant open space land, as defined in Revised Code of Washington ("RCW") 84:34.020. - 4.2 This Conservation Easement provides significant benefit to Grantor and the people of Skagit County, the State of Washington, and the United States by providing and preserving in perpetuity the following significant resources, all in accordance with the Code: - 4.2.a Significant natural habitat for native plants, fish, and wildlife, including marine shoreline, forest, coastal prairie, and a freshwater stream and a connected wetland. - 4.2.b Open-space lands that provide connectivity to over 67 acres of protected lands, as encouraged and supported by the private land protection policies of the State of Washington and as clearly delineated in local land conservation policies adopted in Skagit County, Washington, as set forth in more detail below. - 4.2.c Open-space lands that provide scenic, natural views from nearby protected land and from the open waters of Padilla Bay.